AustinWiley/liri-node-app/README.md

 ```
    * This file will be used by the `dotenv` package to set environment variables to the global `process.env` object in node.

    * The Spotify API requires you sign up as a developer to generate the necessary credentials.
-You can visit                      <https://developer.spotify.com/my-applications/#!/> in order to generate a **client id** and **client secret**:
+You can visit                      <https://developer.spotify.com/my-applications/#!/> in order to generate a **client id** and **client secret.**

 3. Open a node termial to run the `liri.js` file.